 Sarah is NYU Sydney’s Program and Internship Coordinator.
 An Australian native, Sarah grew up on Sydney’s North Shore.
 While majoring in Psychology and Linguistics at The University of New South Wales, she spent a year studying abroad at The University of Pennsylvania.
 Prior to joining NYU Sydney, Sarah taught English to international students at Carrick Institute of Education and worked at the U.S. Consulate in Sydney as an Educational Advisor to Australian students interested in studying in the U.S. Sarah loves travelling and discovering foreign places and cultures.
 She is currently studying at Macquarie University for a Master’s degree in International Relations.

-Yuri is NYU Sydney's Program Assistant.
+Yuri is NYU Sydney's Academic Programs Coordinator.
 Born in Sydney, Yuri spent the final year of her Bachelor of Liberal Studies degree from the University of Sydney in Kyoto, Japan where she was lucky enough to venture on exchange.
 Yuri then moved to London where she worked and travelled around Europe, experiencing various sites, cultures and food.
 Upon returning home, she completed a Certificate IV in TESOL and has been teaching both local and international students.
 Her love for education has led to working in the tertiary sector.
 She enjoys reading, live music, outdoor activities and travelling.